 How It Works

-To ensure each image renders with the correct shape, I perform all necessary checks in one fast, browser-side operation:
+To ensure each image renders with the correct shape, I run the checks in one fast browser-side operation:

-1. Single Evaluate Call: By wrapping all DOM interactions inside one evaluate(), I minimize Node-to-browser round-trips, keeping the check lightning-fast.
+- Single Evaluate Call: First, I wrap all DOM interactions inside one evaluate().
+This minimizes Node-to-browser round-trips and keeps the check fast.

-3. Rendered Box Measurement: I call getBoundingClientRect() to capture the actual on-screen size, accounting for CSS transforms and sub-pixel rounding.
+- Rendered Box Measurement: Then, I call getBoundingClientRect() to capture the actual on-screen size.
+This also accounts for CSS transforms and sub-pixel rounding.

-4. CSS Corrections: I read padding and border widths via window.getComputedStyle(), parse them as floats, and subtract them from the bounding dimensions to isolate the content box.
+- CSS Corrections: After that, I read padding and border widths with window.getComputedStyle().
+I parse them as floats and subtract them from the bounding dimensions.
+This isolates the content box.

-6. Deviation & Tolerance: I calculate percentage deviation with Math.abs(renderedRatio/naturalRatio – 1) * 100 and compare it to my tolerance.
-If it exceeds the limit, I log a warning and flag withinTolerance: false.
+- Deviation & Tolerance: Finally, I calculate percentage deviation with Math.abs(renderedRatio/naturalRatio – 1) * 100.
+Then, I compare it to my tolerance.
+If it exceeds the limit, I log a warning and return withinTolerance: false.

 Usage Example

-I import Playwright’s test runner and invoke checkAspectRatio() with a 0.5% tolerance on the target image.
-Then I assert that the image is within tolerance and that the deviation percentage does not exceed my threshold, logging both aspect ratios and the deviation for added clarity.
+I import Playwright’s test runner and invoke checkAspectRatio() on the target image.
+In this case, I use a 0.5% tolerance.
+Then, I assert that the image is within tolerance.
+I also assert that the deviation percentage does not exceed my threshold.
+Finally, I log both aspect ratios and the deviation for added clarity.

 Conclusion

-I often saw images warp unpredictably under responsive layouts, CSS padding, borders, or transforms, causing subtle visual defects that slipped past manual review.
-This guide shows how I used Playwright’s native browser APIs—no external packages needed—to validate that an image’s displayed dimensions align with its intrinsic aspect ratio in one streamlined call.
-While this lightweight approach works great for catching basic stretching or squashing, I still reach for snapshot or pixel-diff testing for advanced scenarios like CSS object-fit, animated resizing, or color and overlay mismatches.
-Happy testing!
+I often saw images warp unpredictably under responsive layouts, CSS padding, borders, or transforms.
+As a result, subtle visual defects could slip past manual review.
+This guide shows how I used Playwright’s native browser APIs to validate image aspect ratio.
+It needs no external packages.
+Instead, it checks whether an image’s displayed dimensions align with its intrinsic aspect ratio in one streamlined call.